che-incubator/chectl/README.md

   --namespace=namespace      Kubernetes namespace where the resources are defined

-  --plugin=plugin            Che plugin to include in the workspace.
+  --plugin=plugin            Eclipse Che plugin to include in the workspace.
 The format is JSON.
-For example this is a valid Che
+For example this is a
-                             Plugin specification: {"type": "TheEndpointName.ChePlugin", "alias": "java-ls", "id":
+                             valid Eclipse Che plugin specification: {"type": "TheEndpointName.ChePlugin", "alias":
-                             "redhat/java/0.38.0"}
+                             "java-ls", "id": "redhat/java/0.38.0"}

   --selector=selector        label selector to filter the Kubernetes resources.
 For example
                              --selector="app.kubernetes.io/name=employee-manager"